calmil/narrative-infrastructure/process.md

 ## 15

 Going to formalize the Graph class, clean it up a bit, and start really laying out what each window will do.
 Also, going to fold data and common into one another because I'm not certain I really get why they're different.

+Huge problem...lol...for some reason the names all become the same after long enough?
+Name swap module should be changed.
+But also, should probably not exist in its current state anyway.

+## 16

+Starting with deleting the name module for now.
+Commenting, rather.
+Need to slow down the graph also.